dotnet/samples/async/async-and-await/cs/readme.md

 The example async function in this sample (named `GetStringAsync`) uses an [HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient) method to download the contents of a website.

-The code for the MainWindow.xaml.cs file from this sample is included in the topic.
+The code for the *MainWindow.xaml.cs* file from this sample is included in the topic.

+## Sample prerequisites

+This sample is written in Visual Basic and targets .NET Core 3.0 running on Windows.
+It requires the [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0).

-## Building the Sample
+## Building the sample

 To download and run the sample, follow these steps: